Drewbsking/overtime/README.md

 ## SMTP
 Set `SMTP_APPROVER_1` and `SMTP_APPROVER_2` in `.env` to the two approver emails.
 Messages fall back to logging when PHPMailer is missing or SMTP fails (`storage/logs/mail.log`).

+## Equalization (Excel-driven)
+- Place your equalization Excel file at the path in `.env` (`EQUALIZATION_FILE`), default `storage/equalization.xlsx`.
+- Expected format (single sheet): headers on row 6; names in column D starting row 7; current hours in column J (row 7 and down).
+Upload/replace the file every update; the board reads the file on each load.

 ## Security Defaults
 - `DISPLAY_ERRORS=false` in production; errors log to `storage/logs/app.log`.
 - CSRF tokens on every POST; sessions are HTTP-only and SameSite=Lax.